HZeyen/PyRefra/3_Running_PyRefra.md

 To trace a line, press left mouse button and pull the line.
 Releasing the mouse button is accepting the line.

-The first straight line is considered to be the direct wave and is forced to pass through the origin.
+The first straight line on each side of the shot point is considered to be the direct wave and is forced to pass through the origin.
 For all further lines, the position where the mouse is clicked is one point of the line, the position where the mouse is released is the second point.

 When releasing the mouse, a dialog window opens which allows you to accept the line and trace the next one, to accept it and finish the model or to redo the line.
 In addition, when clicking on “Show details”, the velocity, and intercept times are given as well as the depth to the layer limit (refractor) and the thickness of the layer above the refractor.
 The lines plotted will disappear when a new plot is called (right window or different gather).
 A new call to P_Model creates a new model, starting with the direct wave.
-When the model is finished, it is written to a file in the data folder with the following name structure: prefix_number_data_time.1Dmod where prefix may be “shot_point”, “receiver_point” or “file” depending on the type of gather used (it is supposed that the routine is not used when a distance gather is shown.
+When the model is finished, it is written to a file in the data folder with the following name structure: prefix_number_data_time.1Dmod where prefix may be “shot_point”, “receiver_point” or “file” depending on the type of gather used (it is supposed that the routine is not used when a distance gather is shown).

 **$\textcolor{violet}{\text{Tomography}}$** (keyboard shortcut: **T**):
 This tool is only activated if measured travel times exist.
 It uses **Pygimli** to invert travel times into a tomography model.